gvwilson/sensibleadventures/princess-bear/princess-bear.md

 while an old woman rode behind Manpa.

 The two boys stared wide-eyed at the pair of grounded clouds while their grandmother told her story.
-The farm, it was her son-in-law's, she'd moved in after the children were born, and they'd been out pruning, her daughter and her husband that is, not the boys, and they'd seen some men in the forest with a cart, and, well, everyone knew some people had a little business now and again that other folk shouldn't pry into, but these weren't anyone her son-in-law recognized, and they'd talked about it and decided they ought to tell someone, and they needed some new clothes for the boys, they were growing so fast, so they'd gone into town that morning, and then that thing came out of nowhere, and the boys had been so brave, but what was she going to tell her daughter and her son-in-law about the house?
+The farm, it was her son-by-marriage's, she'd moved in after the children were born, and they'd been out pruning, her daughter and her husband that is, not the boys, and they'd seen some men in the forest with a cart, and, well, everyone knew some people had a little business now and again that other folk shouldn't pry into, but these weren't anyone her son-by-marriage recognized, and they'd talked about it and decided they ought to tell someone, and they needed some new clothes for the boys, they were growing so fast, so they'd gone into town that morning, and then that thing came out of nowhere, and the boys had been so brave, but what was she going to tell her daughter and her son-by-marriage about the house?
 The roof was gone, and the chicken coop, and the whole *barn*, and---

 "His Majesty will pay to have it all rebuilt," the prince told her soothingly.
 "But right now, my men will see you safely into Apple Bridge.
 You can stay there